oguzerdo/HomeCreditDefaultRisk/README.md

 # Home Credit Default Risk

-Bu repoda Kaggle’daki Home Credit Default Risk yarışmasında, müşterilerin temerrüt risklerini tahmin etmek amacıyla oluşturulmuş bir classification projesinin scriptleri yer almaktadır.
+This repo includes the scripts of a classification project created to estimate the default risks of customers in the Home Credit Default Risk contest in Kaggle.